 The Bottom Line

 Wheelchair athletes deserve the same quality of specialized foot care as ambulatory athletes.
 Proactive monitoring, protective footwear strategies, and regular professional assessment prevent the pressure injuries, skin breakdown, and complications that threaten both athletic participation and foot health.
-Schedule an evaluation to develop a comprehensive foot care plan designed for your specific sport and functional level.
+Schedule an evaluation to develop a thorough foot care plan designed for your specific sport and functional level.

 - Baumgarten JM, Margulies KP.
 Foot care for the wheelchair-bound patient.
 Clin Podiatr Med Surg.
 2000;17(4):643-656.